Laip11/PalmScore/README.md

      --dtype bfloat16 \
      --input_file data/main/flask.json

-## You can modify your parameters in the `scripts/run_direct.sh` script and then run it.
+## You can modify the parameters in the `scripts/run_direct.sh` script and then run it.
 ## bash scripts/run_direct.sh

 # Reasoning condition